chrisjowen/sample/README.md

+# Readme

-Initially we are simply adding a readme to the SAMPLE project
+Initially we are simply adding a readme to the SAMPLE project.